khanmaster/SRE_K8_deployment/minikube-ec2-setup/README.md

 curl -Lo minikube https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64 && chmod +x minikube && sudo mv minikube /usr/local/bin/
 ```
 - check version`minikube version`
+- `minikube version: v1.23.2`
-- Launching minikube
+#### Launching minikube
 - Change to root user `sudo -i`
 - Start Minikube
 -  We are going to use the –vm-driver=none switch.
-The rationale is we don’t want to install a Hypervisor like VirtualBox on the AWS instance, we just want minikube to run using the host
+-   The rationale is we don’t want to install a Hypervisor like VirtualBox on the AWS instance, we just want minikube to run using the host
-- Start command `minikubec start --vm-driver=none`
+- Start command `minikube start --vm-driver=none`
 - Status check `minikube staus`
 - Expected output
 ```